 Here is another road, the last one,

-promise the women, prey the last one.
+promise the women, pray the last one.

 It is half past four and we stand before the house,

 so grand and nightly that we cannot find the door

 until we do, exactly where it was meant to be,

 and with boiled faces